-We talked before on this blog about just how super potent gratitude can be for improving your level of satisfaction with life.
-More than just a perspective, practicing gratitude is linked to improved physical health and mental well-being.
+We talked before on this blog about just how super potent an attitude of gratitude can be for improving your level of satisfaction with life.
+More than just a perspective, practicing an attitude of gratitude is linked to improved physical health and mental well-being.
 It’s associated with better sleep, more energy, less depression and possibly even a lower risk of heart disease.

 So how do you turn on the tap to get more of this feel-good energy in your life?